prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 Okay, so let's say the venture capital agreed to invest $5M at a $25M valuation.
 So, the venture capital will own ~20% of the company.
 This will be called a series-A fund raise round.
 In other terms, the startup's first funding from the ventures.

-Here's how the cap-table looks like now (numbers are rounded).
+Here's how the cap table looks like now (numbers are rounded).

 | Who?      | How much? | Number of shares |
 | ----------- | ----------- | ----------- |